 - To prevent injury and physical damage, always read this manual and all labels on the system before connecting to the wall outlet or adjusting the projector. - To prevent injury, take note of the weight of the projector. - To prevent injury, ensure that the lens and all covers are correctly installed.
 See installation procedures. - Warning: high intensity light beam.
 NEVER look into the lens!
-High luminance could result in damage to the eye. - Always switch off the projector and disconnect from the mains power supply before attempting to remove any of the projector covers or access parts inside the projector. - This product contains no user serviceable parts.
-Attempts to modify/replace mechanics or electronics inside the housing or compartments will violate any warranties and may be hazardous. - Do not place this equipment on an unstable cart, stand, or table.
-The product may fall, causing serious damage to it and possible injury to the user. - Only place the projector on a stable surface, or mount it securely using an approved ceiling-mount.
+High luminance could result in damage to the eye. - Warning: extremely high brightness laser: This projector uses extremely high brightness laser.
+Never attempt to look directly into the lens or at the laser. - Always switch off the projector and disconnect from the mains power supply before attempting to remove any of the projector covers or access parts inside the projector. - This product contains no user serviceable parts except the Color Wheel.
+Attempts to modify/replace mechanics or electronics inside the housing or compartments will violate any warranties and may be hazardous. - Do not remove/replace any other parts than the Color Wheel.
+Other parts, service personnel only Warranty void if removed - Do not place this equipment on an unstable cart, stand, or table.
+The product may fall, causing serious damage to it and possible injury to the user. - Only place the projector on a stable surface, or mount it securely using an approved ceiling-mount. - It is hazardous to operate without lens or lens cap.
+Lenses or shields shall be changed if they have become visibly damaged, for example with cracks or deep scratches, to such an extent that their effectiveness is impaired.